 As a parent who experienced the suffering of her child through cancer treatment, Katie Quintas was called to extend her love for others and help.
 She created Here to Serve, a nonprofit dedicated to mobilizing the love and help of many.
 The support provided by Here to Serve allows parents precious time to love and support their child during their cancer struggle.

 Love for others and the desire to relieve suffering is what drives Here Serve to provide support systems for families.
-If you know of a family with a child suffering from the challenges of cancer, please let us know, or if you are inspired to help children get the loving support they deserve, please click this link.
+Please reach out if you know of a family with a child suffering from the challenges of cancer or if you are inspired to help children get the loving support they deserve.